Study abroad in Valparaiso with IFSA

 Activities

-• City-as-Text: We will use the city of Valparaíso as the frame to understand the history and socioeconomic aspects of a port city, including the transportation system and street art.
+• City-as-Text: In this activity, the city of Valparaíso will be used as the frame to understand the history and socioeconomic aspects of a port city, including the transportation system and street art.

 Excursions

-• Wine in Chile Trip: You will visit a family-run vineyard to understand the importance of wine in the local culture and Chilean economy.
+• Wine in Chile Trip: Visit a family-run vineyard to understand the importance of wine in the local culture and Chilean economy.

 Housing and Meals